What Is Structured Data for SEO - How to Add It Guide

 How to use structured data for SEO in 4 easy-to-follow steps

-Are you ready to use structured data on your company’s website?
+Are you ready to use schema markup on your company’s website?
 Get started with these four steps:

 1. Choose your page